tanay-pingalkar/runner/CONTRIBUTION.md

 - it will create a test.rn, if it wont create it, create test.rn file on your own
 - in test.rn file, you can test you code or feature you have added, `run test` in `examples` folder will interpret test.rn file
 - run `npm run dev` or `tsc` to convert typescript
-- run `npm run test` to test if every thing is working, `npm run test-dev` to run `jest --watch --coverage` for testing
+- run `npm run test` to test if every thing is working, `npm run test-pro` to test like pro

 <h3>before making pr</h3>

 - before making pull request or adding a feature, make sure to create an issue about what you are doing
 - give your best

-- before commit, run `npm format`
+Read [UNDER_THE_HOOD.md](https://github.com/tanay-pingalkar/runner/edit/Docs/UNDER_THE_HOOD.md) to know how is runner's architecture